Bo1atit0/NewsReporterAI/README.md

   ```

 ---

+## Roadmap
+- [ ] Richer prompt templates for different verticals (e.g., fintech, biotech, energy)
+- [ ] Streaming responses over SSE/WebSocket
+- [ ] Pluggable search providers (Google, Tavily, Bing)
+- [ ] Dockerfile + CI workflow
+- [ ] Vector memory re-introduction with stable dependency profile

+---

+## FAQs
+- **Why do I sometimes see a “Placeholder Article”?**
+  - CrewAI executed but lacked live search context.
+Set `SERPER_API_KEY` in `backend/.env` and re-run.
+- **How do I avoid macOS onnxruntime issues?**
+  - Use the provided Conda env (`backend/environment.yml`) which selects a compatible build.
+- **Where is the article saved?**
+  - CrewAI path writes to `new-blog-post.md`; fallback returns content in the API response (no file).
+- **Can I run without Conda?**
+  - Yes, but Conda is recommended on macOS.
+A `backend/requirements.txt` exists if you prefer virtualenv.

 ## Contributing
 Contributions are welcome!
 Fork the repo, create a feature branch, and open a PR.
 Please keep secrets out of git and use `.env` locally.